powerlang/powerlang/docs/index.rst

 Smalltalk source code is stored on git, using a tonel-like format.
 We store just code and definitions in the repo, no artifacts.
-Build artifacts go through Continuous Integration since the very beginning.
+Build artifacts go through Continuous Integration from the very beginning.
-Each OS platform is put in separate namespaces, and built into separate image segments, which are autoloaded according at startup according to the running platform.
+Each OS platform is put in a separate namespace and built into separate image segments, which are autoloaded according at startup according to the running platform.
 The system can be debugged remotely through a vdb/gdb connection, which